 Data Processing:

 When the user launches the CALIPSO visualization tool, the program displays a blank screen, awaiting further user instruction.
 The user can either import CALIPSO HDF files to create new shape objects, or import preexisting shape objects from the database to examine or edit.
 If the user loads CALIPSO HDF data, the user is prompted by a file dialog that explores the local file directory to retrieve the requested HDF file.
 After the selection, the user can select which plot to display (backscattered, depolarization ratio, or vertical feature mask).
 If user selected the incorrect plot or needs to switch, the user can easily select another plot to display.
 The plot is then shown, and the user can draw shapes specific features of the plot or load shapes from a previous session.
 Whenever the user moves the cursor, the program displays and updates the coordinates to help with precision plotting.
 After a shape is drawn, it can be clicked and dragged to relocate it within the plot.
 If the user makes a mistake with the shape or no longer needs it, the shape can be erased.
 If the screen becomes too crowded with shapes, the user can temporarily hide the shapes to help focus on the plot.
 Besides the drawing functionality, the user has access to some navigation features.
 The user can zoom in on specific areas of the plot and can pan the plot to center a specific subsection of the plot.
 Lastly, the user can undo and redo navigation operations.
 If the user wants to clear navigation history and all drawings on the plot, the user can easily reset the plot with the press of a button.
-When the user is finished drawing, the user can save the shapes, which is stored locally as a JavaScript Object Notation (JSON) file or export them directly to the database.
+When the user is finished drawing, the user can save the shapes, which is stored locally as a JSON file or export them directly to the database.
 While the shapes are being saved, metadata such as the HDF file name and time of creation is included in the JSON file.

 When the user loads shapes from the database, the user is prompted by a dialog displaying all the shapes in the database.
 The user can filter the shapes using queries or user-generated tags.
 After selecting which shapes to use, the user can then download the shapes for personal use with access to the same functionality mentioned before.